diffusiondata/tutorials/messaging/README.md

 # Setup

-Make sure to add Diffusion library.
-For JavaScript:
+Make sure to add Diffusion library to your code.
+For JavaScript, we have added the following line in our `public/chat.html`:
 ```
 <script src='https://download.pushtechnology.com/clients/6.5.1/js/diffusion-6.5.1.js'></script>
 ```